pcalcado/java-api-wrapper/README.md

   login / password.
   * [GetResource][] performs a GET request for a resource and prints the JSON result.
+  * [PostResource][] performs a POST request to create a resource and prints the JSON result
   * [PutResource][] performs a PUT request to update a resource and prints the JSON result
   * [UploadFile][] uploads a file to SoundCloud.